Prometheus on Windows

 [Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12

-By default, Windows does not allow you to execute any scripts due to the execution policy set, to enable it, run the below
+* By default, Windows does not allow execution of scripts due to the execution policy set, to enable it, run the below

 Get-ExecutionPolicy